 Contributed by Alice from Adventures of Alice

-Rome is a city full of ancient treasures, delicious food and charming people.
+Let’s speak about some interactive things to do in Rome.
+Rome is a city full of ancient treasures, delicious food, and charming people.
 When you visit it’s best to take the time to explore all that this beautiful place has to offer.
 The Eternal City.
 Rome is one of the most visited cities in the world, and with good reason.
-Its history, culture, art and architecture are all rich and fascinating.
+Its history, culture, art, and architecture are all rich and fascinating.
 But what about food?

 #16 Bocca della Verita